Faizgeeky/Django_Websocket_Chatapp/Readme.md

 ### Postman Collection

-A `collection.json` file is included for easy testing of the API endpoints with Postman.
+A `ZTECH TASK API.postman_collection.json` file is included for easy testing of the API endpoints with Postman.
 Simply import this file into Postman to get started.